 When you organise an activity or event you have ‘public liability’.
 This means that your group could be responsible if any of the following things happen to a member of the public at your event:

 - loss of their property

-If any of these things happen to someone at one of your events, and they think it was caused by the negligence of your group (or a member or volunteer of your group) they could make a claim against your group, asking you to pay an amount of money to them.
+If any of these things happen to a member of the public at one of your events, and they think it was caused by the negligence of your group they could make a claim against your group, asking you to pay an amount of money to them.

 Do we need public liability insurance?

 If you have public liability insurance the insurance company may pay if a claim is made against you.

 There is no legal requirement to have public liability insurance, so your group needs to decide if you want to take out this insurance or not.